 Youth sports are a great way for kids to develop the habit of healthy physical activity while learning important social and emotional skills.
 Dealing with failure, developing realistic expectations and learning the benefits of striving for success are only some of the benefits of participating in individual or team sports.

-As parents, we want our children to excel on the playing field.
-It’s important to remember that participation in sports can be a winning experience even without a victory on the field.
-If you respond with love and support even on the losing days, it helps your child understand that your love is unconditional.
-This is how parents win from the stands.
+- As parents, we want our children to excel on the playing field.
+If parents respond with love and support even on the losing days, it helps children understand that parental love is unconditional.